 Tolunay Karakas

-Visual & Graphic Designer
+Visual and Graphic Designer

 They have collaborated with us

-THE FOUNDER.
+THE FOUNDER

-George Giaquinto
+Giorgio Giaquinto

 Architect - Founder of G*AA

-Giorgio Giaquinto (Genoa,1941) architect and founder of Studio G*AA, Giaquinto Architetti Associati.
+Giorgio Giaquinto (Genoa, 1941) architect and founder of Studio G*AA, Giaquinto Architetti Associati.

-- 1968 - Graduates from the Polytechnic University of Turin, Faculty of Architecture, Degree with a thesis on thin vaults.
+- 1968 – Graduates from the Polytechnic University of Turin, Faculty of Architecture, with a thesis on thin vaults.

-CODE OF BUSINESS ETHICS
+CORPORATE CODE OF ETHICS

-1. FOREWORD
+1. INTRODUCTION

-Specifically, this Code of Business Ethics defines:
+In particular, this Corporate Code of Ethics defines:

 2. Dissemination and updating